 When will microbladed eyebrows look normal?

 This is the part of the journey I wish I had researched more - but it is also very personal.
 Some people love that initial look, I have friends who wish their eyebrows stayed looking like that.
-For me, who prefers things to look understated and natural,the path to fantastic eyebrows was about 2 weeks.
+For me, who prefers things to look understated and natural, the path to fantastic eyebrows was about two weeks.
 So do not panic!
-The key here is to pick a well respected practitioner and trust in their skills.
+The key here is to pick a well-respected practitioner and trust in their skills.
 This was my one reassurance when I woke on Friday morning and my eyebrows didn’t look normal, they looked even bigger and darker!
 I called Karen’s office in a bit of a panic.
 There was a celebrity who will remain nameless who we’d all joked I would end up looking like – and this morning I felt I did.
 I was told not to worry – that they would start calming down in the next day or two, and honestly, they did.
 But for about 24 hours I was concerned!

 Why do microbladed eyebrows look so dark right after they've been done?